How (and When) to Plan Your Honeymoon

 - Make arrangements for your rides to and from the airport.

-- Check weather forecasts for your destination.
+- Check weather forecasts for your destination (it may affect your packing list a bit).

 One Day Ahead